proycon/folia/docs/source/introduction.rst

    - :ref:`definition_annotation` -- ``<def>`` -- FoLiA has a set of structure elements that can be used to represent collections such as glossaries, dictionaries, thesauri, and wordnets. `Entry annotation` defines the entries in such collections, `Term annotation` defines the terms, and `Definition Annotation` provides the definitions.
    - :ref:`example_annotation` -- ``<ex>`` -- FoLiA has a set of structure elements that can be used to represent collections such as glossaries, dictionaries, thesauri, and wordnets. `Examples annotation` defines examples in such collections.
    - :ref:`hyphenation_annotation` -- ``<t-hbr>`` -- This is a text-markup annotation form that indicates where in the original text a linebreak was inserted and a word was hyphenised.
+   - :ref:`hiddentoken_annotation` -- ``<hiddenw>`` -- This annotation type allows for a hidden token layer in the document.
+Hidden tokens are ignored for most intents and purposes but may serve a purpose when annotations on implicit tokens is required, for example as targets for syntactic movement annotation.
 * :ref:`content_annotation_category` -- This category groups text content and phonetic content, the former being one of the most frequent elements in FoLiA and used to associate text (or a phonetic transcription) with a structural element.
    - :ref:`text_annotation` -- ``<t>`` -- Text annotation associates actual textual content with structural elements, without it a document would be textless.
 FoLiA treats it as an annotation like any other.
    - :ref:`phon_annotation` -- ``<ph>`` -- This is the phonetic analogy to text content (``<t>``) and allows associating a phonetic transcription with any structural element, it is often used in a speech context.
 Note that for actual segmentation into phonemes, FoLiA has another related type: ``Phonological Annotation``